-Eighteen respondents23 reported seeing gates on the path and some stated when they were erected and how long were they in place.
+Eighteen respondents26 reported seeing gates on the path.
 One of the respondents reported a locked gate - User 26 - "Gates locked when animals being grazed but kissing gates, ie access always available."

 When asked "Has there ever been an obstruction to your use of the route?" none of the respondents reported any obstruction to their use of the path.
 None of the respondents reported anything which deterred them from using the path.